Waimea Canyon and Koke’e State Park: Best Views and Hikes

 Awa’awapuhi Trail is a difficult 6.2 mile trail to a breathtaking viewpoint of the Napali Coast and a ridge that you can stand on and take in the views.
 This trail starts at mile marker 17 on highway 550.
 The elevation gain is 1,180 feet, and you start the hike descending so the hike ends at 2,500 ft elevation.
 This trail can get very muddy so make sure you have hiking boots.
 It is significantly muddier in the beginning of the trail and then it gets better as the forest starts to open up.
 Most of the hike is through the rainforest but about 1.75 miles in it starts to open up and you can see views of ocean and surrounding mountains at different points through the trees.
 At about 2 miles there is an opening you can climb up a rock for a view of ocean.
 At the end of the hike there are multiple viewpoints.
 First there is the more obvious viewpoint on the ridge where all the people are, but there is another view where you can look down into a valley.
 You will see a sign that says Vistas and points left and straight, make sure to look at both viewpoints.

 Disclosure: Please note that some of the links above are affiliate links for products and services I recommend.
 At no additional cost to you, I earn a commission if you make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Travel guides created to inspire and enable people to use their time away from the office to explore the world.

 Get Inspiration and Tips for Your Next Getaway

-Kauai is an island with a very relaxing atmosphere, stunning beaches, incredible views, and breathtaking hikes.
-Here you will find the Napali Coast, a coastline
+Kauai is a Hawaiian island with a very relaxing atmosphere, stunning beaches, incredible views, and breathtaking hikes.
+Here you will find the Napali Coast, a